 In the event of Step 1 or Step 2 failure, a student is required to repeat the examination.
 Although USMLE scores do not constitute part of the evaluation of students in their medical school courses, scores may be very important in the attainment of desired postgraduate training programs as well as for medical licensure.
 Many residency programs look at these scores very closely.

-Students are required to take Step 1 at the conclusion of the second year unless written permission is granted in advance from the Office of Educational Affairs.
-In all instances, the Step 1 examination must be taken and passed by July 31 following Year 3.
-If a student has not passed Step 1 by then, he/she must take a leave of absence until Step 1 is passed.
+Students are required to take Step 1 at the conclusion of the third year unless written permission is granted in advance from the Office of Educational Affairs.
+In all instances, the Step 1 examination must be taken and passed by July 31 following the third year.
+If a student has not passed Step 1 by then, they must take a leave of absence until Step 1 is passed.
 The clerkship curriculum may be altered if a student has failed either step of the USMLE in consultation with the Vice Dean for Educational Affairs.

 Beginning the Class of 2008, a student who fails any component of any step of USMLE may repeat the exam twice.
 A failure of any component on the third attempt will result in the student’s dismissal from the College of Medicine.